Supplies for repotting a spider plant include gloves, shovel, clippers and a watering can.

-When to Repot Your Spider Plant
+How to Repot or Replant Your Spider Plant for Strong, Healthy Growth

 4 Signs that indicate it's time to repot: